qualisign/optipulse.github.io/whitepaper.md

 ### Internet Service<a id="sec-4-2-1" name="sec-4-2-1"></a>

-1. Start an ISP (That Customers Will Actually Like).
+1. Start an ISP .

     -   Difficulty: Medium
     -   Investment: